PallabiK/rainbowsandbrains/src/content/2021_05_23_happy-birthday.md

 You will find the following features included in this birthday present:

 1. A fully functional website with home page, about page and separate pages for each blog post
-2. An easy way to produce and upload blog posts using Markdown
+2. An easy way to produce and upload blog posts using markdown
 3. Full control over the appearance of the website (change the CSS at will!)
 4. Free website hosting on github and free image hosting on google drive (you only pay for domain name)